-Interruptions (over a 2 year period) Interruptions (over a 3 year period) 852 2.
-Interruptions (over a 3 year period) 2,337 3.
-Low Pressure 41 Water Services (Total) 1,852 restated to 1,771 (81 subsequently identified as not reportable) 2,025 3,230 undertake further verification for future yea In addition, we have 190 properties whe re investigations are still ongoing.
-On completic further reduced, however until we complete or on of the review we m ay find that the challenges.
+Worst Served 2020/21 Performance 2021/22 Target 2021/22 Performance 1.
+Interruptions (over a 2 year perio od) 852 2.
+Interruptions (over a 3 year perio d) 2,337 3.
+Low Pressure 41 Water Services (Total) 1,852 restated to 1,771 (81 subsequently identified as not reportable) 2,025 3,230 undertake further verification for future In addition, we have 190 properties , where investigations are still ongoing.
+On completic vill be further reduced, however until we complete o on of the review we m ay find that the challenges.
 We continue to engage with customers and stakeholders on striking an appropriate balance between competing priorities.
 Our 'WaterFair' scheme provides discounts on bills for customers who remain on our worst served registers.

-Index Introduction Summary of Overall Assurance Appendix Performance
+Index Introduction Summary of Overall Assurance Appendix

+Performance

+)